Research2026-collab/Haushaltsbuch/README.md

 Please cite version 1.0.0 of this software as:

 Vanderheiden, E. (2026). *Haushaltsbuch – A Simple-Language Budgeting Tool for Everyday Financial Management* (Version 1.0.0) [Computer software].
-Zenodo. https://doi.org/10.5281/zenodo.XXXXXXX
+Zenodo.
+10.5281/zenodo.21505353

-*(DOI to be updated once the corresponding Zenodo record has been minted.)*

 ## Licence